msalemor/azure-apim-best-practices/README.md

 - Gateway: the endpoint for incoming requests into APIM
 - Portal: the place where customer can signup to access the different product and APIs
 - Policies: XML code that can be applied to the request pipeline at different scopes (api, product, subscription) to modify, validate, extract data, etc.
+- <Base>: withing the scope XML, this indicates scope inheritance.
+In other words, execute the scoppe policiy before
 - Product: collection of APIs

 ## Service Concerns